Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/02_CPE.md

 man intro_openacc
 ```
 AMD and HPE Cray still recommend moving to OpenMP which is a much broader supported standard.
-There are no plans to also support OpenACC in the C/C++ compiler.
+There are no plans to also support OpenACC in the Cray C/C++ compiler, nor are there any
+plans for support by AMD in the ROCm stack.

 The CCE compilers also offer support for some PGAS (Partitioned Global Address Space) languages.
 UPC 1.2 is supported, as is Fortran 2008 coarray support.
 These implementations do not require a